 - We won the Nashville Business Journal's "Best Places to Work" award for the 8th year in a row!

-- January - we got acquired by LTG.
-Watershed go investment money, and officially split from Rustici Software.
+- In January we were acquired by LTG.
+Watershed received investment money from LTG, and officially split from Rustici Software.

 - We rented a bouncy house/game and put it in the parking lot.

 - We moved into our new office!
 20,000 square feet, right down the road from our old office.

 - We launched a new product, Content Controller, a web-based application that lets you centrally host, manage, distribute and track eLearning content.

 - Our work perks got revamped!
 Jenafits 2.0 includes over 20 choices and employees have the option to change their selections quarterly.

 - We welcomed Sam Cayford, Jason Wisener, Ryan Pfieffer and Suzanna Best, and Andy Whitaker came back to Rustici after a short time spent with Watershed after the split.

 xAPI steps into its own and our products evolve

 - The Department of Defense signed the updated DoDI 1322.26, advising DoD entities to procure learning tech with xAPI and/or SCORM support.
 We cheered the work we did to help make it happen and the fact that it’s a big win for xAPI!